 Once you find a home online, you should see it in person.
 You can attend an open house, or call the seller or listing agent to ask for a tour.
 You should be clear with the listing agent that you are buying a home without an agent.
 If the listing agent asks you to sign any forms, have them reviewed by your attorney first.

 - Get Pre-Approved

 Before you make your offer, get pre-approved for a mortgage with a lender.
 This will tell you how much your mortgage loan, interest rate, as well as monthly payment will be.
 It also reassures the seller that you can back up your offer, and that you’re a serious buyer.

 - Make & Negotiate an Offer

 If you find the right home, you’ll want to make an offer.
 The listing agent may expect to collect the share of the commission that would normally go to your agent.
 Make sure your offer clearly spells out that you are offering less than the listing price with the expectation that the seller will not need to pay out the buyer’s agent’s share of the commission.
 This should be agreed to in writing and reviewed by your attorney.
 Also, be prepared to renegotiate and make sure that your offer includes all the contingencies that will protect your earnest money if the deal falls through.

 - Deal With Inspections and Appraisals

 After you make an offer, you’ll need to deal with several tasks.
-Two of the most important are the home inspection and the appraisal.
-You’ll need an agent present during both of these tasks; usually the buyer’s agent handles this.
+Two of the most important are the home inspection and appraisal.
+You’ll need an agent present during both of these tasks; usually, the buyer’s agent handles this.
 Since you don’t have a buyer’s agent, you’ll need to get the listing agent to pick up the extra work with in regards to the home inspector and appraisal.
-Some may be happy to go the extra mile to close the deal, while others may demand compensation.
+Some may be happy to go the extra mile to close the deal, while others may demand compensation or a flat-fee.